BrentDean/8-Bit/README.md

 * How microcode sequences control the datapath over multiple cycles.
 * How to design a small ISA that’s both workable and teachable.
 * How to build simple tooling (assemblers, ROM generators) that mirror what “real” toolchains do, just at 8-bit scale.
+* How to connect the software I’m learning (Python, Java, data structures, etc.) directly to observable hardware behavior.

 If you’re also into educational CPUs, microcode, or ROM tooling and have suggestions, I’d love to hear them.